grandpaCanCode/grandpaCanCode/README.md

 - 👋 Hi, I’m @tuffMade
 - 👀 I’m interested in writing awesome code.
-- 🌱 I’m currently learning java, javascript, .NET, C#, html, css
+- 🌱 Knowledge of java, javascript, html, css, SharePoint Framework, and data analytics.
-- 💞️ I’m looking to collaborate on codewars
+- 💞️ I’m looking to collaborate on codewars.
 - 📫 How to reach me ...

 <!---